-On Monday I’ll be releasing a simple 30 day program designed to target the real mobility, movement and skill issues behind low back pain from mountain biking.
+I released a simple 30-day program designed to target the real mobility, movement and skill issues behind low back pain from mountain biking.
 It is based on the same principles I have used to help both myself and hundreds of other riders overcome low back stiffness, soreness and pain caused by long hours on the trail.

-If you have low back pain then you’ll want to be sure to catch Monday’s newsletter where I’ll post a video explaining more about these underlying causes and how to fix them, plus info on how you can get a copy of the new MTB 30 Day Low Back Pain Program.
+If you have low back pain then you’ll want to be sure to get a copy of the MTB 30 Day Low Back Pain Program.

 Until next time…